bradtaniguchi/IMSRoomRenter/NOTES.md

 Working on finishing the Swap Room functionality first, and looking over how to fix the ciritical bug that crashes the system now called "multiple clockin failure" Where there are multiple clock in instances.
+- Fixed bug, notes are below for BUG5
+- Added basic Swap functionality, needs more testing, but looks like it should be OK
+- added text to clock out buttons

 =========================BUGS